rpeddakama/Rapid-Report/README.md

-# Daily News Without The Reading
+# Daily News Without the Reading
 For those too lazy to read Morning Brew.